gamemanual0/gm0/source/docs/power-and-electronics/wiring.rst

 Power distribution blocks/panels
    The REV Power Distribution Block allows teams to have more than four :term:`XT30` connectors (2 on each Expansion Hub).
 The block can be connected to the Servo Power Module to boost voltage for servos.
 Dryer sheets
    Dryer sheets can be used to wipe down the robot after every match in order to reduce static buildup.
-This is not directly recommended by *FIRST*\ |reg| or any vendor, but our empirical evidence throughout the years suggests that it helps, or at the very least, can't hurt to do so.
+This is not directly recommended by *FIRST* or any vendor, but our empirical evidence throughout the years suggests that it helps, or at the very least, can't hurt to do so.
 However, dryer sheets may or may not be on the boundary of legality, as grounding the robot to the ground is illegal.
 Staticide/static spray
    Staticide is a spray that helps to keep static off of the robot.
 Please be sure to spray your robot before an event and not during the event.
 Common causes of static